 150 seeds.
 120 days.
 Scorzonera hispanica.
 Biennial in Zone 5-9.

-Black Salsify has long, tapered black roots with a white interior and mild taste.
+Black Salsify has long tapered black roots with a white interior.
+It has a mild very artichoke flavor.
 The roots can be cooked as you would carrots.
-They are a delight sautéed in butter.
+They are delightful steamed and sautéed in butter.
 The young leaves are also edible and can be steamed.
-You can eat the roots of spring-planted seeds in autumn or wait till the following spring before they grow flower stalks.
 In the second year, Black Salsify will grow a profusion of yellow flowers on 3-foot stalks, followed by large dandelion-like seed heads.
-This Mediterranean Native is also known as Scorzonera.
+This Mediterranean native is also known as Scorzonera.
 Self-sows.

-To peel Black Salsify roots for consumption, rub the dark skin off with the back of a sturdy knife or spoon as you would when preparing burdock root.
-I like to chop up the roots into bite-size pieces and steam them.
+To peel Black Salsify roots for consumption, rub the dark skin off with the back of a sturdy knife or edge of a spoon as you would when preparing burdock root.
+The most flavor is just under the skin of the root.

 Here is an article with more information about this unusual plant.